All-in-one Graph-based Indexing for Hybrid Search on GPUs: Background and Motivation

 Multi-path retrieval is widely adopted for flexible hybrid search in modern vector databases~\cite{infinity_hybrid, milvus_hybrid, elastic_hybrid}.
 Although it achieves superior accuracy compared to single-path approaches, this comes at the cost of increased time overhead.
 Moreover, this paradigm performs separate retrievals across individual indexes before fusing the results.
 The optimal results for a hybrid query may not be present within the top-$k$ results from any single path or may be excluded after fusing the results~\cite{wang2024must,wang2021milvus}.
 To illustrate this, we examine the retrieval of top-5 documents from the \textit{NQ} dataset using dense and sparse vectors independently.
 Figure \ref{fig:motivation_multi_path} presents a representative example.
 Using dense vectors, ground-truth documents doc$_2$ and doc$_4$ are ranked 2$^{nd}$ and 30$^{th}$, respectively, while sparse vectors rank them 3$^{rd}$ and 12$^{th}$.
 If we fuse the top-5 results from both paths using equal weights (i.e., $0.5 \times$dense similarity$+ 0.5 \times$sparse similarity), doc$_4$ will be excluded because it only involves the similarity score from the sparse path.
 To include doc$_4$, more candidates should be included for each retrieval path (e.g., top-30).
-However, to ensure the accuracy of more candidates, more time is required for each retrieval path, leading to high end-to-end retrieval overhead.
+However, expanding candidates entails longer retrieval times, and it does not guarantee higher accuracy.
+This is because low-ranking noisy documents can be promoted during the fusion, disrupting the final accuracy.